pashandor789/serenedb/BUILD.md

 ```
 3) Click `Run And Debug` section on the left sidebar or use a combination of keys: shift + ctrl + d / shift + cmd + d for macOS.

-This will add two type of actions - `attach` for attaching to sereneDB and `iresearch` for unit-test debbuging (specify there every gtest_filter or any other arg you want).
+This will add two type of actions - `attach` for attaching to sereneDB and `iresearch` for unit-test debbuging.
+You can add there yours action and switch to it via clicking right to the green triangle.

-There's an example of creation these tests and attaching to the sereneDB via debugger:
+There's an example of the creation of these actions and attaching to the sereneDB via debugger:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/fa246b5d-ebea-4598-8705-c252fbff5a0d" width="800" style="border-radius: 8px;">